Softhouse/raspberry-cluster/README.md

     Kubernets uses rolling upgrades by default.
 That means that old pods are terminated (as many as the disriuption budget allows) as new ones are started.
 When the new pods answer on health checks the remaining pods are terminated.
 This means upgrades can be performed without downtime

-    Red is a negative color, edit the `deployment.yaml`, commenting out the `blinktColor: FF0000 #red` line and using a hash (#) character, and removing the comment from the `#blinktColor: 00FF00 #green`.
+    Red is a negative color, edit the `deployment.yaml`, commenting out the `blinktColor: FF0000 #red` line and using a hash (#) character, and removing the comment from the `#blinktColor: FFFFFF #white`.

     ```sh
     kubectl apply -f deployment.yaml
     ```

-    Leds should show pods gradually being terminated, replacing red with green.
-Looking at the whack a pod screen, you should see your moles being whacked and new ones appearing.
+    Leds should show pods gradually being terminated, replacing red with white.
+Looking at the whack a pod screen.

 1. Let's scale it:

     ```sh
-    kubectl scale --replicas=16 deployment/lmw-leaf
+    kubectl scale --replicas=12 deployment/lmw-leaf
     ```

-    Lot's of moles and green LEDs!
+    Lot's of moles and gren LEDs!
 Check the status

     ```sh
     kubectl get pods